 A five-foot statuette of Rebecca at the Well

 stood at the front entrance.

-The door was propped by a wooden cane
+The door was sealed shut by a wooden cane

 just beneath the two deadbolts

 and sliding chain lock.